Break the Barrier: Conquer the Sub-1:30 Half Marathon with This Game-Changing Training Plan

 • Improve circulation: The tightness encourages blood flow back to your heart, boosting performance and recovery.

-• Prevent muscle soreness: Reducing muscle movement help minimize post-run soreness.
+• Prevent muscle soreness: They minimize muscle movement, cutting down on post-run soreness..

-• Provide joint stability: They offer extra support around your knees and hips, which can be beneficial for dealing with joint pain.
+• Provide joint stability: They offer extra support around your knees and hips, which is great for joint pain.

 When I started using compression pants, I felt a noticeable improvement in how my legs felt, especially after longer runs.
 They helped reduce soreness and kept my muscles feeling supported.